 In Chrome, give your payment method a nickname

-Give the card a nickname.
-When you choose a form that requires a previously remembered payment method, the nickname will show up.
+• Give the card a nickname.
+The handle will appear when you choose a form requiring a previously remembered payment method.

 Tips:

-The security code must be manually entered the first time card information is entered.
+• The security code must be manually entered when card information is entered.
 After that, you can fill out the form with your fingerprint.

-Chrome may ask you if you want to save your payment information in Google Pay when you're logged in and enter your payment information into an online form.
-Your credit card information is saved in Google Pay if you accept.
-Chrome may offer to save your payment method locally on your device if Google Pay does not support it.
+• Chrome may ask if you want to save your payment information in Google Pay when logged in and enter your payment information into an online form.
+Your credit card information is kept in Google Pay if you accept.
+Chrome may offer to keep your payment method locally on your device if Google Pay does not support it.

 In most web forms, payment methods saved in Google Pay are suggested.

-Learn how to resolve problems with saved payment information if Chrome doesn't offer to save your payment information in Google Pay.
+Learn how to resolve problems with saved payment information if Chrome doesn't offer to keep your payment information in Google Pay.

 Chrome doesn't offer your saved information